rlovell3/password_gen/README.md

     $  ./password_gen.sh -l 25 -s "N"
 ```

-The default password length is 20 characters.
+# Installation:

-Default characters include both uppercase and lowercase letters, plus numerals 0-9, plus the subset of symbols inside the following braces: { !@+*=#$%& }.
+  Simply copy file password_gen.sh to your machine.
+I keep mine in my home directory.
+Chmod u+x the script so that it is executable, then use the example commands above.

  The -s flag is combined with one of three case selections:

  "A":  By default, there are only a few characters allowed in the password generation pool.
-Use the -s "A" setting, to add nearly all of them.
+Use the -s "A" setting, to add many more of them.

-"N": Passing "N" with the -s flag will limit the set of possible characters to uppercase letters, lowercase letters, and the numbers 0-9.
+ "N": Passing "N" with the -s flag will limit the set of possible characters to uppercase letters, lowercase letters, and the numerals 0-9.

  "H":  Passing "H" with the -s flag will cause the password to use the character set of N, but will also add a hyphen after every 4th character.